fredkorts/chart-app/README.md

 **Quarter Navigation** – Simple arrow buttons let users switch between previous and next quarters, updating the chart and visible tasks accordingly.

 **Task Details** – Clicking a task opens a view with detailed information.

+**Light/Dark Mode** – Users can switch between light and dark themes for comfortable viewing.

 **Responsive Design** – Optimized for both desktop and mobile.
 On smaller screens, form fields stack vertically and the timeline scrolls horizontally for easy access.